-- Since the financial crisis, U.S. residential mortgage debt outstanding has remained stable, hovering around \$10 trillion, while home equity has swung back into positive territory at roughly \$16 trillion - The current mortgage market relies almost exclusively on backing from the federal government, with funding and guarantees from federally-supported entities (Fannie Mae, Freddie Mac and Ginnie Mae/FHA/VA) accountable for almost all new home loans - With roughly two-thirds market share, nonbank financial services companies are now the primary source of mortgage originations, a departure from prior eras in housing finance, and they represent a growing source of mortgage servicing as well - Compared to depositories, nonbanks present different kinds of risk to financial regulators such as, but not limited to, greater dependence on third parties for mortgage liquidity, lower operating capital, and lack of asset diversification - State financial regulators oversee the mortgage industry through their statutory powers to license and supervise mortgage companies and, where necessary, take enforcement actions against bad actors
+- The U.S. single-family housing market is now valued at \$36 trillion, with U.S. residential mortgage debt of \$11.8 trillion and home equity at roughly \$22 trillion. - The current mortgage market relies almost exclusively on backing from the federal government, with funding and guarantees from federally supported entities (Fannie Mae, Freddie Mac and Ginnie Mae/FHA/VA) accountable for almost all new home loans. - With roughly two-thirds market share, nonbank financial services companies are now the primary source of mortgage originations, a departure from prior eras in housing finance, and they also represent a growing source of mortgage servicing. - Compared to depositories, nonbanks present different kinds of risk to financial regulators such as, but not limited to, greater dependence on third parties for liquidity, lower operating capital and lack of asset diversification. - The Covid-19 pandemic presented unique economic characteristics, including surging home prices, high levels of unreported serious payment delinquencies, and a refinance boom that increased cash and capital positions for nonbanks - State financial regulators oversee the mortgage industry through their statutory powers to license and supervise mortgage companies and, where necessary, take enforcement actions against bad actors